 Resources for Teachers and Parents

 Village Preservation offers elementary students an unparalleled opportunity to engage with New York City by exploring the culture and architecture of Greenwich Village in our three-session course: History and Historic Preservation.
+We also offer a course for middle school students: African American History, Greenwich Village and Beyond.

 Our two curricula, “Greenwich Village Past and Present” and “Immigration in the South Village,” include three interactive sessions led by qualified educators and align with New York State and City learning standards for Social Studies, English, Language Arts, and the Arts.
 Classes are a wonderful foundation for the study of the history and development of New York City.
 The program’s two choices focus on diverse themes and distinct areas of the Village, and are tailored to the needs of your individual class.